chenzhe142/front-end-engineer-interview-questions/javascript/javascript.md

 ## Array.isArray()

-## Array.prototype.concat - don't change the existing array
+## Array.prototype.concat - don't change the existing array, returns a new array.
 Used to merge two or more arrays.
 This method does not change the existing arrays, but instead returns a new array.

-## Array.prototype.reduce - don't change the existing array

 `arr.reduce(callback, [initialValue])`